 Wnt is produced by Paneth cells at the base of intestinal crypts.
 It drives prolifation of epithelial cells in the crypt.
 The farther the epithelial cells move out, the less Wnt they see, until they stop proliferating.
 In summary: in the presence of Wnt, intestinal cells proliferate.
 This is mediated by a transcription-activating function of stabilized β‑catenin.

 In the absence of Wnt, cells stop proliferating.
 This requires breakdown of surplus β‑catenin with the help of APC.

 If both APC alleles in a cell are inactivated by mutations, the cell loses its ability to inactivate β‑catenin, even in the absence of Wnt.
-Accumulation of β‑catenin causes persistent expression of cyclin D and c-Myc.
+Accumulation of β‑catenin causes persistent expression of cyclin D, c-Myc and telomerase.
 In other words: the loss of APC simulates persistent Wnt signaling.

 Simulation of Wnt signaling should also be possible with active APC if β‑catenin is stabilized by other means.
 In fact, 10% of colorectal carcinomas have been found to overexpress β‑catenin.
 In these cases, β‑catenin has oncogene function.